deadlyvipers/dojo_rules/introduction.md

 Silviu here, nice to meet you.

---Favorite CodeSchool path is Ruby
+--Favorite CodeSchool path is Ruby, Git and JS